If you have discovered that your olive tree leaves turning yellow or may be losing leaves, you may want to know why.

-Yellow olive tree foliage can indicate a number of correctable problems, but if you’re attentive, you can fix it easily.
-Often, olive tree leaves turning yellow when the tree is experiencing some kind of major change in nutritional intake.
-This might mean that the olive tree has a parasite or it could indicate a need for better feeding techniques.
-Here I listed a few of the most common reasons your olive leaves are turning yellow:
+The common answer is your olive tree leaves turning yellow when the tree is experiencing some kind of major change in nutritional intake.
+This might mean that the olive tree is underwatered, lacking nutrients, has parasites or it could indicate a need for better feeding techniques.

-This table lists the main reasons why your olive tree leaves turning yellow and the ways to fix it:
+This table lists the most common causes why your olive tree leaves turning yellow and the most efficient prevention measures: